bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 ==== Step 3: Composition and the Minimum Fulfillment Guarantee <def:composition_guarantee>

-Herein lies the "magic" of the FPL approach.
-We can now combine these individual fulfillments using a single, conjunctive FPL operator:
+Herein lies the "magic" of the #abbrv.FPL approach.
+We can now combine these individual fulfillments using a single, conjunctive #abbrv.FPL operator:

 $ f_"lyapunov" = f_"decreasing" and^p f_"positive" and^p f_"zero" $